 A Scout's adherence to the guidelines outlined is at the discretion of the Scoutmaster after discussion with the Scout.
 The Scout and Scoutmaster should work together in using this tool as a means to determine the Scout's readiness for the next rank.
-It is the Scoutmaster's main responsibility to help the Scout determine if he has met the requirements for Spirit and Participation and is ready for advancement.
-The most important aspect of this policy and its implementation is that communication between the Scout and both the Boy and Adult Leadership plays a critical role in the pace of advancement achieved.
+It is the Scoutmaster's main responsibility to help the Scout determine if he has met the requirements for Spirit and www.nftroop42.org 16 Updated January 2017

+Participation and is ready for advancement.
+The most important aspect of this policy and its implementation is that communication between the Scout and both the Boy and Adult Leadership plays a critical role in advancement pace and recognition.